Calendar of Events

 SAN LUIS OBISPO/MONTEREY COUNTIES – A project to construct a retaining wall on Highway 1 in northern San Luis Obispo/southern Monterey Counties is underway.
 It will serve as a permanent restoration effort in this area known for major slides.

-This week, drilling and placing metal piles continues.
-This phase of the project continues with full overnight closures on Highway 1 from Gorda to Ragged Point which began on Monday night, June 22, tentatively scheduled through the end of November, weather permitting.
+Construction this week will include the continuation of drilling and placing of metal piles.
+Due to Labor Day traffic restrictions, we will not close the road neither this Thursday night, Sept.
+3 nor next Tuesday night, Sept.
+8. This phase of the project continues with full overnight closures on Highway 1 from Gorda to Ragged Point which began June 22 is tentatively scheduled through the end of November, weather permitting.
 Roadwork will take place Sunday nights through Friday mornings from 10 pm until 7 am.

 Motorists traveling north/south of these closures are advised to reach their destinations before 10 pm.
-All local businesses along the coast will remain open during the roadwork.
+All local businesses along the coast will remain open during this roadwork.

 Motorists will encounter one-way reversing traffic control via a temporary traffic signal 24/7 except during overnight full closures.
 Traffic delays during the one-way traffic control will be 5-10 minutes.